PMSG radial

 Radial geometry

-Dist. from axle to magnet surface
+Distance from axle to outer acrylic tube surface

 The distance from the center of the axle to the magnet surface on the rotor.